U.S. lawmakers begin debating impeachment articles against Trump

 “You can’t make your case against the president because nothing happened,” Collins said.

 Trump has denied wrongdoing and condemned the impeachment inquiry as a hoax.
+But Democratic Representative Pramila Jayapal said his misconduct was in plain sight.

+“The president was the first and best witness in this case.
+The president admitted to his wrongdoing and corrupt intent on national television,” Jayapal said.
+“The president is the smoking gun.”

 Democrats spent much of the evening denouncing Trump’s conduct and shaming Republicans for defending him, while Republicans railed against what they see as a partisan and unjust inquiry.